 A: Each proposal receives three reviews from a team of volunteer reviewers, then a final review by another team of convention planners working with the program chair.

 Q: Who reviews submitted proposals?

-A: Reviewers are Section Steering Committee members, special interest group members, and other leaders of the Council.
+A: Reviewers are Section Steering Committee members, special interest group members, and other leaders and members of the Council.

 Q: Are the proposals blind reviewed?